Pretty-Good-Freedom-Tech/hasenpfeffr-prepackaged/README.md

 # Hasenpfeffr

-Hasenpfeffr is a Nostr identity data publication system implementing the NIP-85 Trusted Assertions protocol.
-It allows you to generate and publish network metrics for Nostr users as kind 30382 events.
+Hasenpfeffr is a personalized Webs of Trust nostr relay that enables you to curate your nostr content.

+WORK IN PROGRESS

 ## Features

 - Generate personalized PageRank scores for Nostr users
-- Calculate network hops (degrees of separation)
+- Calculate network hops from you (degrees of separation)
-- Publish trusted assertions as NIP-85 kind 30382 events
+- Publish personalized WoT scores as NIP-85 kind 30382 Trusted Assertion events
 - Optimized for large-scale data processing (100,000+ events)
 - Performance monitoring and logging